iossifovlab/gpf/userdocs/administration/getting_started.rst

 If you want to attach ``comp_pheno`` phenotype database to ``comp_all`` study, you need to specify it in the study's configuration file ``comp_all.conf``, which can be found at gpf_test/studies/comp_all.
-Edit the file to add this line at the bottom of the file.
-Make sure it's separated and not part of any section.
+Edit the file to add this line at the bottom of it.
+Make sure the line is separated and that it isn't part of any section.

 .. code::